 Here is a list of equipment that you would require:

-Safety comes first; make sure to have a pair of safety glasses to protect your eyes from all the flying debris while chopping off dead parts.
+Safety comes first; have a pair of safety glasses to protect your eyes from all the flying debris while chopping off dead parts.

-Keep a small stool or ladder for reaching the higher branches.
-If you are into vertical landscaping, then you definitely need it.
+Keep a small stool or ladder to reach the higher branches.
+If you are into vertical landscaping, then you need it.

 protect yourselves from thrones and random scratches by wearing pruning gloves.